adi1090x/slim_themes/README.md

 ## How to use

-clone this repository (suppose in /home/user/) & then copy all themes in */usr/share/slim/themes*.
+clone this repository & then copy all themes in */usr/share/slim/themes*.
-To apply new theme, enter the theme name on the current_theme line in /etc/slim.conf:
+To apply new theme, enter the theme name on the current_theme line in ***/etc/slim.conf***:

 ```sh
 #current_theme       default